Elliot-Chan-120/NanoMaker/README.md

 ---

+## Transforming the Protein Space
+Transformers are sequence models famously known for operating on tokens within natural language processing... but protein binding pockets are not sentences to be translated, they're 3D structures with each node representing a unique biochemical environment.
+NanoMaker employs a unique method to convert these 3D biochemical environments into a sequential representation Skeleton and NAAnoBot can learn from.

 ## (Inverse) Radial Sequencing
 I imagined the space around an arbitary drug centroid as a series of spherical shells, with each sequential shell's radius increasing.
 Think of a glass ball within a glass ball many times over, with the outermost glass ball being the largest and vice versa.